Fishing around Darwin

 Access to Adelaide River is 70 kilometres east of Darwin via the Stuart and Arnhem Highways.
 The river is easily accessed from a concrete boat ramp just upstream from the Adelaide River bridge.
-The river has many creek mouths that can be fished for barra during both the wet and the run-off.
+The river has many creek mouths that can be fished for barra during both the tropical summer months and the run-off period.

 Guided barra fishing trips to Adelaide River are available from Darwin, and there’s bungalow accommodation on Goat Island, approximately 20 kilometres up the river from the Arnhem Highway boat ramp.